Management courses that work - 2022/2023

-That's what Fanshawe's two-year Ontario College Diploma Business – Entrepreneurship and Management program will do for you with a focus on small and medium sized businesses.
-Identify your dream early, and you'll leave the program with a comprehensive business plan, work-shopped with your peers and Professors – your dream, your plan.
+That’s what Fanshawe's two-year Ontario College Diploma Business – Entrepreneurship and Management program will do for you.
+Through our entrepreneurship and management courses, you'll leave the program with a comprehensive business plan, work-shopped with your peers and Professors.
 You'll also get information and guidance on conducting market research, feasibility studies, business plans, computer use, and advertising and marketing development.

-Your business dreams won't become a reality inside a bubble.
-That's why you'll also partner with a business mentor whose coattails you'll ride on your way to networking events, and when experiencing real business situations.
-Plus, you'll be able to let your dreams dictate your course selections, where you'll explore your own interests, choosing projects that excite you.
+Your business dreams won’t become a reality inside a bubble.
+That’s why you’ll also partner with a business mentor whose coattails you’ll ride on your way to networking events, and when experiencing real business situations.
+Plus, you’ll be able to let your dreams dictate your course selections.
+Customize your business management certification and explore your own interests, choosing projects that excite you.

 Perhaps you want to join an established team upon graduation.
-You'll also leave the program with hands-on knowledge of management principles, with courses in marketing strategies, and business ethics.
+Through our entrepreneurship courses, you will leave the program with hands-on knowledge of management principles, with courses in marketing strategies, and business ethics.
 Blazing your own business trail, or as part of a team, you need to take that first step.
 Are you ready?

 "I always knew that I wanted to be an entrepreneur.
 I felt that I didn’t really have much direction or the skills to do so until I took Fanshawe Woodstock’s Business program.
 Once I’d graduated, I felt a lot more confident, and because of that my business has been successful early on."

 Alicia Kendrick (BEM Graduate 2015), Owner of Amore Mobile Pet Salon.